mbot-project/mbot_sys_utils/README.md

 Install scripts and utilities for setting up MBot environment on Ubuntu/Debian

 ### Setting up a fresh image ###
+> This is for mbot using Pi4 or Jetson Nano

 1. Install dependencies using scripts in install_scripts directory.
 ```bash